HackYourFutureBelgium/bootcamp1-stitch/README.md

 # bootcamp-project-stich-V1
 In this project: we are using YARN.

-Build by Hack Your Future Belgium students Alfi, Abdulsalam, Sena, Nihan, Manju and Tamar Asashvili during the Bootcamp
+Build by Hack Your Future Belgium students Alfi, Abdulsalam, Sena, Nihan, Manju and <a href="https://github.com/TamarAsashvili">Tamar Asashvili</a> during the Bootcamp